Music

 How is the Music Curriculum implemented?

-You will develop your own performing skills on an instrument or voice and will be expected to perform a solo and as part of an ensemble through work completed in school.
-You will also compose music in different styles once you have learnt about different approaches and techniques.
+You will develop your own performing skills on an instrument or voice and will be expected to perform a solo and as part of an ensemble through work completed in school, and regularly practice your instrument independently.
+You will also compose music in different styles, learning about a variety of different approaches and techniques.
 You will expand your knowledge and understanding of music through listening and learning about set works from different times, places and cultures.

-Homework is set regularly and students will also need to develop a regular practice routine.
+The most important independent learning in GCSE music is the development of a regular, purposeful practice routine.
 All basic work is completed in school but to achieve a good grade the extra hours will pay dividends.

 The impact of the Music Curriculum at the end of Key Stage 4